 Materials Required: Postcards

 Distribute the postcards to the students.
 You can do one per student, or put the students into pairs.
 They have to look at the picture on the front of the postcard and imagine that they went on this vacation.
 Then, they can write about their trip to a friend or family member.
+Students can include things like travel and transportation, foods, things they saw, etc.

 Post Postcard Writing Activities